NINE Killer Ways To Learn Chinese // #2 Is A Winner

 If you are on a tight schedule, let’s say in need of a certain level of Chinese for a new job, then immersion in China is the single most important thing to achieve.

 Getting caught in the “foreign bubble” in China is an easy thing to do in the bigger cities like Shanghai and Shenzhen, so immersion is far easier to achieve visiting somewhere like Chengde.

 Stay with a Chinese family in Chengde, live and breathe Chinese 24/7 and you’ll see your Mandarin sky rocket, fast.

-Study Chinese 1-on-1
+Tip 6 – Study Chinese 1-on-1

 Similarly to point 4, if you are on a strict time schedule, learning Chinese 1-on-1 will prove much more effective in a two month period than learning in group classes.

-Take advantage of Chinese Learning Apps
+Tip 7 – Take Advantage of Chinese Learning Apps

 There are sooooooooo many Chinese Language Learning Apps to take advantage of it’s almost overwhelming!

 That said we’ve boiled it down nicely for you.
 Every so often we review some of these apps and publish them via our blog.

 Example A – Your spoken Chinese is strong but you struggle with the characters.
 What app should you download?